bitrise-io/devcenter/_articles/en/testing/test-reports.md

 ---
 Test Reports allows you to view all your test results in a convenient way.

 Use our testing Steps, and all your test results will be deployed to the same directory.
-From there, Test Reports can process them and display them in a way that's easy to read and analyze.
+From there, Test Reports can process and display them in a way that's easy to read and analyze.

 ## Test Reports overview